 Vaccines are medications that are used to make people immune to certain diseases.
-They contain the bacteria or virus, or parts of the bacteria or virus, that causes illness and disease.
+They contain the bacteria or virus, or parts of the bacteria or virus, that cause illness and disease.

 Image Credit: Billion Photos/Shutterstock.com

 The bacteria or virus is included in the vaccine so that the immune system can be taught to recognize and produce antibodies against it if a person is exposed to it naturally, without the person ever experiencing any symptoms of illness or disease.